 Every car accident victim has asked the question “Why did this happen to me?”.
-The answer is that another party was negligent in some way and your accident was the result of that negligence.
+Often, the answer is that another party was negligent in some way and your accident was the result of that negligence.

 Distracted driving is the number one cause of car accidents in the United States.
 Any number of things can pull a driver’s attention away from the road, whether it be talking to another passenger, playing with the radio, applying makeup, eating, drinking, or even just gazing out the window.
 But it is the responsibility of the driver to not allow these distractions to keep them from driving safely.